Click here to go to the main page

 Locatie: Lange Nieuwstraat 36

 The Geertekerk is a three-aisled Gothic church with Romanesque elements.
-In the 1950's this church almost fell victim to the intolerance of the reformed, who no longer used it but preferred to see it fall apart rather than to return it to the catholics.
-For many years it was a total ruin, until it was decided that the remonstrants were allowed to buy it.
+Between 1930 and 1953 this church almost fell victim to the intolerance of the reformed, who no longer used it but preferred to see it fall apart rather than to see it returned to the catholics.
+For many years it was a total ruin, until the remonstrants were allowed to buy it.

 Location: Geertekerkhof 23

 De Geertekerk is een driebeukige gotische kerk met romaanse elementen.
-In de jaren 50 Deze kerk viel bijna ten slachtoffer van de intolerantie van de hervormde bezitters, die het gebouw liever lieten instorten dan het terug te geven aan de katholieken.
-Gedurende vele jaren was het een totale ruïne, totdat het werd besloten dat de remonstranten mochten kopen.
+Tussen 1930 en 1953 viel deze kerk bijna ten slachtoffer van de intolerantie van de hervormden, die het gebouw liever lieten instorten dan het terug te geven aan de katholieken.
+Gedurende vele jaren was het een totale ruïne, totdat werd besloten dat de remonstranten het gebouw mochten kopen.

 Locatie: Geertekerkhof 23